27 January 2023

 Your super is there for you in retirement.
 It’s part of a long-term financial plan.
 For example, you could be paying into your super for over 40 years and using it to support your retirement for more than 20 years.

 The decisions you make through your working life could make a big difference to your final balance.
-Let’s take a look at 4 life events where it can be a good idea to review your super.
+Let’s take a look at 4 key times in life where it can be a good idea to review your super.

 1. Starting a serious relationship

-Most people don’t start their relationships talking about super.
-But, as a couple, you may want to consider your super as a joint asset.
-When de facto or married couples split or divorce, this is how it’s legally positioned.
+Most people don’t start a relationship talking about super.
+But as a couple, you may want to consider your super to be shared.
+When de facto or married couples split or divorce, super can be legally positioned like any other financial asset during contested settlement.

 You may also want to check you’ve nominated a beneficiary for your super.
-This is the person your super and any insurance entitlements will go to when you pass away.
+This is the person you’d like your super and any insurance entitlements to go to when you pass away.

 2. Changes to your spending – buying a new house or starting a family

-Big changes in your spending, such as buying a house or having a baby, can be a good time to review the insurances in your super.
-While this is an exciting time, it also means new financial responsibilities.
+Big changes in your spending, such as buying a house or having a baby, can be exciting – but it also means new financial responsibilities.
+This can be a good time to review the insurances in your super.

 Your personal insurance is there to help you manage your financial commitments if you need to take time out of the workforce due to temporary or permanent disablement.
 For many people the biggest cost is a mortgage or family.
 Your insurances can also help support your family financially if you pass away unexpectedly.
 While it’s difficult to think about, it’s important to be prepared.

-For AustralianSuper members insurances in your super may include: Income protection, Total and Permanent Disablement, and Death Cover.
 The right level of cover for your lifestyle is important, and as your life changes, the level of cover you need will change too.
+You can use our free insurance calculator to find out how much insurance you might need, and how much it will cost.

 3. Changing jobs